flimflam-austin/hugo-cms-test/content/quick_reads/20201016-lincolns-beard-2/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # October 15, 1860

-      >
+      <div><h1>October 15, 1860<br></h1><blockquote><br><br><br>How a little

-      How a little girl’s “beauty advice” to Abraham Lincoln may have shaped the future (& face) of America.
+      girl’s “beauty advice” to Abraham Lincoln may have shaped the future (&amp; face) of America.</blockquote></div>
     _key: 76f93f595ed5
   - order: 1
     useCheckmark: false
     body: >-
-      “If you let your whiskers grow, I will try and get the rest of them to vote for you.
+      <div><p>“If you let your whiskers grow, I will try and get the rest of
+      them to vote for you.
 You would look a great deal better for your face is so thin.
-      All the ladies like whiskers and they would tease their husbands to vote for you and then you would be President.”

-      11-year-old Grace Bedell of Westfield, NY writing to then-candidate Abraham Lincoln during his presidential campaign.
-Shortly after, Lincoln started growing a beard and he had a full beard on the day of his inauguration several months later.
+All the ladies like whiskers and they would tease their husbands to vote for you and then you would be President.”<br><br>11-year-old Grace Bedell of Westfield, NY writing to then-candidate Abraham Lincoln during his presidential campaign.
+Shortly after, Lincoln started growing a beard and he had a full beard on the day of his inauguration several months later.</p><blockquote><br></blockquote></div>

-      >
     _key: 3359584d6ca5
   - order: 2
     useCheckmark: false
     body: >-
-      > “Some three months ago, I received a letter from a young lady here; it was a very pretty letter, and she advised me to let my whiskers grow, as it would improve my personal appearance; acting partly upon her suggestion, I have done so; and now, if she is here, I would like to see her.”

-      President-Elect Lincoln during a brief stop in Westfield, NY on the way to his inauguration celebration in 1861.
+      <div><blockquote>“Some three months ago, I received a letter from a young
+      lady here; it was a very pretty letter, and she advised me to let my whiskers grow, as it would improve my personal appearance; acting partly upon her suggestion, I have done so; and now, if she is here, I would like to see her.”</blockquote><p>President-Elect Lincoln during a brief stop in Westfield, NY on the way to his inauguration celebration in 1861.</p></div>
     _key: 586a2b091992
   - order: 3
     useCheckmark: false
     body: >-
-      ## Guided By Grace?

-      Grace wrote the letter in Oct 1860, just weeks before Election Day.
+      <div><h2>Guided By Grace?</h2><p>Grace wrote the letter in Oct 1860, just

-      In his response to Grace, Lincoln asked whether he might be made fun of for suddenly growing a beard; he was!

-      The beard likely didn’t impact his victory, BUT it did affect his appearance as the 16th President and his legacy.
+      weeks before Election Day.</p><p>In his response to Grace, Lincoln asked whether he might be made fun of for suddenly growing a beard; he was!</p><p>The beard likely didn’t impact his victory, BUT it did affect his appearance as the 16th President and his legacy.</p></div>
     _key: 6a3fc87d1829
   - order: 4
     useCheckmark: true
     body: >-
-      Pres.
-Trump and former Vice President Joe Biden have one thing going for both of them this Election Day — NO facial hair.
-Researchers say beards are perceived as a sign of masculinity and self-confidence, yet no sitting president has sported facial hair in over a century.
+      <div><p>Pres.
+Trump and former Vice President Joe Biden have one thing
+      going for both of them this Election Day — NO facial hair.
+Researchers say beards are perceived as a sign of masculinity and self-confidence, yet no sitting president has sported facial hair in over a century.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 4d2fac520839